ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

    1. Also an array type, the second operand must have the same length, dimensions, and underlying type as the array contained within the `SiteData<T>` object.
    1. Scalar type, the scalar type must match the array element type of the underlining data within the `SiteData<T>` object.
    1. `SiteData<T>` object, both operand objects must be of identical data types, `T`.
 1. The Bitwise methods are only supported when the underlying data type of the `SiteData` object, `T`, is an `integer` type, either a scalar integer, array of integers, or another `SiteData` object of the same integer type.
 1. When the input argument is an array or a `SiteData` object of an array type, the array element data type must match the underlying type of the `SiteData<T>` object, `T`, and be of equal or lesser dimensions (i.e. `TOther` cannot be 2D when `T` is 1D).
 1. The `Divide` method returns a scalar double value per site by default.
 When the underlying data type `T` of the `SiteData<T>` object is an array, the `TResult` type must be explicitly specified as a `double` array with the same dimensions as `T`.
 Otherwise, a `NISemiconductorTestException` exception is thrown with exception message matching the exception scenarios of *Mismatched Array Dimensions*.
 Refer to the [`Divide<TOther, TResult>(TOther)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.SiteData-1.Divide.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData_1_Divide__2___0_) and [`Divide<TOther, TResult>(SiteData<TOther>)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.SiteData-1.Divide.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData_1_Divide__2_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData___0__) method signatures in the API Reference documentation.
 1. The `Compare` method returns a `boolean` value per site by default.
 When the underlying data type `T` of the `SiteData<T>` object is an array, the TResult type must be explicitly specified as a `boolean` array with the same dimensions as `T`.
 Otherwise, a `NISemiconductorTestException` exception is thrown with exception message matching the exception scenarios of *Mismatched Array Dimensions*.
 Refer to the [`Compare<TOther, TResult>(ComparisonType, TOther)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.SiteData-1.Compare.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData_1_Compare__2_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_ComparisonType___0_) and [`Compare<TOther, TResult>(ComparisonType, SiteData<TOther>)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.SiteData-1.Compare.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData_1_Compare__2_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_ComparisonType_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData___0__) method signatures in the API Reference documentation.

-**Example of binary operations ALLOWED with `SiteData` objects:**
+**Example of binary operations :heavy_check_mark: ALLOWED  with `SiteData` objects:**

 ```csharp
 var siteData1 = new SiteData<int>(new int[] { 1, 2, 3 });